-The proposed approach enables decision makers in audiovisual preservation to take their decisions with information about the risks involved.
-The risks can be assessed and simulated not only on estimates, but based on actual data gathered from the execution of preservation processes.
-We expect this to provide a much more realistic and reliable assessment of risks, and thus to allow the risk of damage to audiovisual content to be better managed.
+The proposed approach enables decision makers in AV preservation to make their decisions based on information about the risks involved.
+The risks can be assessed and simulated not only on estimates but on actual data gathered from the execution of preservation processes.
+This will provide a much more realistic and reliable assessment of risks and thus allow the risks of a damage to audiovisual content to be better managed.